- Backed by the best

 Commercial property insurance covers your owned building that you operate your business out of as well as the business personal property within it (e.g., furniture, supplies, materials, and electronics).
 If you own your business space, then you most likely need commercial property insurance.
 But even if you rent, you probably still own property inside the building, which requires protection.
 With Thimble, you can purchase standalone general liability insurance without commercial property insurance.
 But to obtain commercial property insurance, you need to purchase a BOP as Thimble does not offer this policy on its own.

 If you have a business-owned vehicle, then you will likely need a commercial auto insurance policy.
 Most states require a personal auto insurance policy to drive a vehicle; however, these policies usually don’t cover accidents that happen while performing business-related activities.
 If you have delivery or work vehicles, commercial auto insurance is something you can’t ignore.
 Currently, Thimble does not offer commercial auto insurance.

 Why small business insurance is worth the cost

 We know you don’t want to add another expense to your business budget, but business insurance is well worth what you spend.
 Consider some of these common claims:

-While the cost of insurance is something no one loves to pay, most small businesses don’t have the extra funds to deal with a loss in the thousands of dollars.
-Without small business insurance, you’d be at risk of needing a loan or closing your doors if you couldn’t afford the loss.
-Small business liability insurance provides your legal defense, investigation of the claims (even false ones) and covers valid claims for you so that you can continue to make money.
+While insurance costs are something no one loves to pay, most small businesses don’t have the extra funds to deal with a loss in the thousands of dollars.
+Without small business insurance, you’re at risk of needing a loan or closing your doors if you can’t afford to pay a settlement or repair an expensive piece of essential (but expensive) equipment.
+Small business liability insurance also provides your legal defense and claims investigation, which is important even if you’re falsely accused.

-There’s no better time to get a quote to see just how affordable small business insurance is.
-Thimble has made the process super simple: Choose “Get a Quote” here or on our app.
-Click to purchase and get your policy and any necessary Certificates of Insurance immediately, and use our app to manage your policy from the palm of your hand.
+There’s no better time to get a quote to see just how affordable small business insurance can be.
+Thimble has made the process super simple for businesses of any size and at any stage: Choose “Get a Quote” here or on our app to get started and get your policy in minutes.